F1 Track Stats: Dutch Grand Prix at Zandvoort

 Ferrari are the team with the most wins at the track, with eight.

-Clark’s streak of wins between 1963 and 1965 and Verstappen’s current three race winning streak makes Lotus and Red Bull the only teams to have taken three consecutive wins at Zandvoort.
+Clark’s streak of wins between 1963 and 1965 and Verstappen’s three race winning streak from 2021 to 2023 makes Lotus and Red Bull the only teams to have taken three consecutive wins at Zandvoort.
 Ferrari, Matra and McLaren are the only other teams to have taken successive wins at the track.

 There have been 11 occasions on which a team has taken a 1-2 finish at the Dutch Grand Prix.
 Most recently, McLaren finished with their cars in first and second place in 1984 and 1985.